Destinations Greece The Cyclades Santorini

 The quiet upper-cliff · half the Oia price · Skaros Rock walk

-The highest village on the caldera rim, between Fira and Oia, the same view as Oia for noticeably less — and the only Santorini village with a real walking destination (Skaros Rock, the abandoned medieval Venetian fortress on a sea-stack, 20-minute downhill walk from the village).
+The highest village on the rim, between Fira and Oia — the same view as Oia for noticeably less, and the one Santorini village with a real walk (Skaros Rock, the abandoned Venetian fortress, 20 minutes downhill).
 The default Hala base.
-Stay at Aenaon Villas (six cave-cut suites, Skaros side) or Astra Suites.
-Dinner at Anógi for modern Greek; Avocado for the simple lunch.
+Stay at Aenaon Villas or Astra Suites.
+Dinner at Anógi, lunch at Avocado.

 Stay hereSkaros Rock walkSame view, half the price